The southern islands of the Gothenburg archipelago

 Bed & Bike Öckerö

 A true oasis awaits here – perfect for both adventure and relaxation.
 Sleep well in beautiful rooms with a peaceful atmosphere and start your day with a delicious breakfast.
 With the sea, swimming spots, and scenic waterfront paths just a stone’s throw away, it’s easy to unwind.
-Bicycles are available for hire on site, and you’ll get great tips on cycling routes, hiking trails, and kayaking tours.
+Bikes are available for hire on site, and you’ll get great tips on cycling routes, hiking trails, and kayaking tours.

 Drone shot of Hotel Havskatten on Hönö.